Poyo-SSB/poyosu/readme.md

 ### Score numbers

 I actually quite like the default score numbers, but I don't like their black outlines.
 I just feel like it muddies things up.
 To get around this, I set up a Photoshop action which pastes each character onto a black background and uses the resulting image as an alpha channel on a pure white image.
 The result is essentially the same as the original except without the black background.
+I also did this on the `scoreentry` numbers, used for the input overlay and in-game score listings.

+### Input overlay

+This was probably one of the most annoying parts of the development of this skin.
+There are two parts to the input overlay that you see in-game: `inputoverlay-background` and `inputoverlay-key`.
+These are placed arbitrarily, which makes it very difficult to skin them in a pleasing manner if one needs alignment as I do.
+I ended up actually going through the game's code to find where the images are placed.
+I had to do some squashing and stretching to the files to make the images more closely squarelike.

 [sequential-colors]: https://i.imgur.com/xniVlGC.png
 [sequential-color-hit-circles]: https://i.imgur.com/WxaP7Zn.png